vendu/vaaja/usr/games/mjolnir/notes/CHARACTERS.md

 ## a - ant

-Ants are easy opponents to defaeat, except perhaps when they appear en masse.
+Ants are easy opponents to defaeat, except perhaps when they appear in masses.

 ## A - soldier ant